ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 Visit [this link](https://github.com/ZL-Audio/ZLEqualizer/releases) and download the installer which matches your OS:

-- If the file has a `.tgz` extension, it is for macOS (in VST3 & AU).
-You need to unzip it to get the `.pkg` installer.
+- If the file has a `.dmg` extension, it is for macOS (in VST3 & AU).
+You need to open it to get the `.pkg` installer.
 - If the file has a `.exe` extension, it is for Windows (in VST3 & LV2).
 - If the file has a `.zip` extension, it is for Linux (in VST3 & LV2).
 On Linux, you have to move the `*.vst3` file manually to the correct folder, e.g., `~/.vst3`.